Mixed Determinants and the Kadison-Singer problem: Expected characteristic polynomials

 \end{proof}

-A simple induction argument, then shows that sums of $r$ characteristic polynomials of defect $k$ principal sub matrices can be related to the $k$'th derivative of $\chi_r[A]$. \begin{corollary} Let $A \in M_n(\mathbb{C})$ be a not necessarily hermitian matrix and let $r \in \mathbb{N}$.
+A simple induction argument, then shows that sums of $r$ characteristic polynomials of defect $k$ principal submatrices can be related to the $k$'th derivative of $\chi_r[A]$. \begin{corollary} Let $A \in M_n(\mathbb{C})$ be a not necessarily Hermitian matrix and let $r \in \mathbb{N}$.
 Then, for any $k \in [n]$,

 \end{corollary}